 - Wear A Mouthguard – If you grind your teeth during stress, start considering wearing a dental mouth guard during sleep so there’s a gap between the upper and lower teeth, giving you a restful night’s sleep whilst protecting your teeth.

 - Resolve The Concern – If there is a trigger that’s causing stress, identify a solution to it so that it doesn’t impact you or your oral health anymore.
-You may consider speaking to a counselor.
+You may consider speaking to a counsellor.
 You may also contact us so that we can help you relieve your stress.

 - Start Meditating – Meditation helps to calm your mind and thoughts whilst preserving your energy.
 You will start to regain focus and think more clearly.
 Notably, you’ll begin to feel less stressed.
 Meditation also helps manage depression.